-2538 Board of Examiners' Reserve for Statutory Contingency Account
+2540 Board of Examiners' Reserve for Statutory Contingency Account

-The Board of Examiners administers the Reserve for Statutory Contingency Account and has delegated authority to the Clerk of the Board of Examiners, or their designee, for approval of payment of all claims allowable under NRS 353.264.
+The Board of Examiners administers the Reserve for Statutory Contingency Account and has delegated authority to the Clerk of the Board of Examiners, or his/her designee, approval of payment of claims under \$50,000 that are allowable under NRS 353.264.
 Agencies may apply to the Clerk of the Board of Examiners for payment of specific claims that are obligations of the State under NRS 353.264, and for eligible claims against an account for which the regular budget is depleted.
-The Clerk's determination is appealable to the Board.
-The following enumeration outlines the extent to which Reserve for Statutory Contingency funds may be used and under which statute these claims are eligible per NRS 353.264:
+The following outlines the extent to which Reserve for Statutory Contingency funds may be used and under which statute these claims are eligible per NRS 353.264:

-- 1. Obligations under Nevada Revised Statutes: - o 41.03435 Defense of State employees named in civil actions. - o 41.0347 Defense of State officers or employees - o 62I.050 Claims arising from Interstate Compact on Juveniles - 176.485 Costs of specified investigations - o 179.310 Rewards for the apprehension of robbers - o 212.040 Expenses for the recapture and return of criminals and escaped prisoners - o 212.050 Rewards for the apprehension of criminals and escaped prisoners - o 212.070 Costs of prosecution and defense related to crimes committed in prison - o 281.174 Unpaid travel advances - 282.290 Restitution of losses suffered by local subdivisions on surety bonds issued under prior law - 282.315 Costs of investigations of losses due to negligence or malfeasance of public officers or employees
+- 1. Obligations under Nevada Revised Statutes: - 41.03435 Employment of special counsel by the Attorney General.
+This statute allows federal grants or funding other than General Fund, if available, to be used before the Statutory Contingency Fund. - 41.0347 Defense of State officers or employees - 62I.025 Claims arising from Interstate Compact on Juveniles - 176.485 Costs of specified death penalty-related investigations - 179.310 Rewards for the apprehension of robbers - 212.040 Expenses for the recapture and return escaped prisoners - 212.050 Rewards for the apprehension of escaped prisoners - 212.070 Costs of prosecution related to prisoner escapes or crimes committed in prison - 281.174 Unpaid travel advances - 282.290 and 282.330 Restitution of losses suffered by local entities on surety bonds issued under prior law - 282.315 Costs of investigations of losses due to negligence or malfeasance of public officers or employees - 288.203 Employee Management Relations Board panel costs - 293.253 Costs of publishing proposed Statewide ballot questions and explanations - 293.405 Costs of recount; commencement and completion of recount; limitation on additional recount. - 353.120 Specified refunds that cannot be paid from the account in which the deposit was originally made - 353.262 Reimbursement of terminal leave pay up to \$12,000 for unused Sick Leave and unused Annual Leave

-- 288.203 Employee Management Relations Board - 293.253 Costs of publishing proposed Statewide ballot questions and explanations - 293.405 Costs of recount; commencement and completion of recount; limitation on additional recount. - o 353.120 Specified refunds - 353.262 Reimbursement of terminal leave pay up to \$12,000 for Unused Sick Leave and Unused Annual Leave - o 412.154 Defense of members of the State Militia - 475.235 Fire Department claims for fighting fires on State property - 2.
-Eligible expenses when regular budget is depleted: - 07.155 Public Defender compensation - o 34.750 Attorney's fees for indigent prisoners - o 41.0349 Indemnification of present or former public officers, employees or legislators - 41.037 Tort claims against the State - 176A.640 Expenses of returning arrested probationer to court - o 179.225 Extradition costs - 213.153 Expenses for return of parole violators - o 293B.210 Secretary of State reimbursement for voting cards - o 353.264 Forestry Reimbursement involving Life & Property (Chapter 472) - o 535.030 Dangerous Dam Conditions
+- 412.154 Attorney General's costs for defense of members of the Nevada National Guard in active service to the State - 475.235 Fire Department claims for fighting fires on State property - 2.
+Eligible expenses when regular budget is depleted: - 07.155 Public Defender compensation - 34.750 Attorney fees for indigent petitioners, if Public Defender cannot pay claims - 41.0349 Indemnification of present or former public officers, employees or legislators, if the Fund for Insurance Premiums cannot pay claims - 41.037 Tort claims against the State, if the Fund for Insurance Premiums cannot pay claims - 176A.640 Expenses of returning arrested probationer to court, if Parole and Probation Division cannot pay claims - 179.225 Extradition costs, if the Attorney General cannot pay claims - 213.153 Expenses for return of parole violators, if Parole and Probations Division cannot pay claims - 353,264 Forestry Division reimbursement involving the protection of life and property (NRS Chapter 472) - 535.030 Dangerous dam conditions